What is Apigenin?

 Apigenin plays an essential role in cancer prevention by inducing apoptosis in various cell lines.

-Some research was found that apigenin could inhibit the growth, proliferation, and transfer of ca-ov3 (human ovarian cancer cell); it induces apoptosis of ca-ov3 through keeping the cancer cells stasis in G2/M phase.
+Some research found that apigenin could inhibit the growth, proliferation, and transfer of ca-ov3 (human ovarian cancer cell); it induces apoptosis of ca-ov3 by keeping the cancer cells in stasis in the G2/M phase.
 The effect is related to time and dose.